wlandau/drake-examples/fcd/README.md

 > What effect will this have on the structural properties of the truncated graph?

-The purpose of this small simulation is to examine how a FCD might influence the recovered network structure of a random graph when the a) size of the network, b) probability of edge formation, and c) fixed choice size are manipulated.
+The purpose of this small simulation is to examine how a FCD might influence the recovered network structure of a random graph when the

+* size of the network

+* probability of edge formation

+* fixed choice size

+are manipulated.